 During this leg of the Pacific Coast Highway bike tour, I cycled between Cape Lookout and Devil's Lake.
 Here's the travel blog from the day's cycling.

-Leaving Cape Lookout
+Leaving Cape Lookout by bicycle

 The routine of the last few days has been raccoons wake me up at 02.00 by tipping a bin over somewhere and fighting, followed by rain at 05.00, and today was no different.